FoxyCart/foxyshop/readme.txt

 * Updating max_quantity calculation
 * Open validation for bundled product images
 * Adding filters for adjusting all prices and variations
+* Adding filter for default wp user role
+* Allowing price changes to still be enforces with v: variation modifier
 * Updated to jQuery 1.11.0

 = 4.4.4 =